MacMahon Squares: Boundaries

 Another way to change the puzzle is to restrict which colors squared make up the border colors.
 In the classic MacMahon squares puzzle, there are a total of 20 places on the border.
 The number of each color that can be present on these 20 places can be described by Ba,b,c where a, b, and c are the number of each color of the border pieces.

-For example, B20,0,0 represents 20 of the first color and none of the rest since the first color already constitutes all available boarder spaces.
+For example, B20,0,0 represents 20 of the first color and none of the rest since the first color already constitutes all available border spaces.
 Alternatively, B10,10,0 represents 10 of the first color and 10 of the next.
 More colors can be described in a similar way.
 For example, a boundary of B22,16,8,2 represents 22 of the first, 16 of the second, 8 of the next, and 2 of the last colors to populate the border colors.

 From here we can see that the only possible numbers to describe the number of each color composing the boundary are even numbers, since this would imply an odd number of another color, which would violate the parity of the total number of triangles.

 Analogous puzzles

 MacMahon Squares, along with variations on the idea, was commercialized as Multimatch.

 Another puzzle with similar properties is MacMahon's Cubes, which are a set of 30 cubes, with sides colored one of 6 different colors.
 Unlike the MacMahon Squares puzzle, we do not include all 2,226 possible cubes, but only the cubes containing exactly 6 distinct colors and 1 of each of the 6 colors.

 MacMahon Squares have served as a baseline for numerous other puzzles.
 Some of these include the Nelson Puzzle, the Wang Tile, and TetraVex.

+The commercial board game Trioker, patented in 1969 by Marc Odier, uses triangular tiles first proposed by MacMahon in 1921.